wilfredinni/pysheetComments/2019/May/poetry_vscode_p3/projects-poetry-vscode-p3.md

 ## The Project

-You cand download the source code from [GitHub](https://github.com/wilfredinni/how-long) if you want, but as mentioned earlier, this will be a very simple decorator that the only thing it will do is print to the console how long it takes for a function to run:
+You can download the source code from [GitHub](https://github.com/wilfredinni/how-long) if you want, but as mentioned earlier, this will be a very simple decorator that the only thing it will do is print to the console how long it takes for a function to run:

 ```python
 from how_long import timer